Skip to main content

 • Ensure the client has a valid payment method on file - Check if their card has expired - Verify the card has sufficient funds/credit available - Consider switching to Stripe Invoice mode for manual payment

-• Check the date range you’re viewing - Verify the call duration calculation (some providers round up) - Review the chat message count and token usage - Ensure your multipliers and rates are set correctly
+• Check the date range you’re viewing - Verify the call duration calculation (some providers round up) - Review the chat message count and token usage - Ensure your chat rates and call rates are set correctly